 Because the PSD based on analog method has temperature drift, there are always some deviation between the output and actual result that is the uncertain system error.
-While the PSD based on digital method has a precise amplitude and never change, so it will not generate any system errors.
-This eliminates a major source of gain error in a linear analog lock-in.
-Considering that the inputs of analog multiplier are analog quantity, the reference signal will be affected by temperature drift.
-This will cause errors in the reference and greater errors in the results of coherent modulation.
+On the other hand, the PSD based on digital method has a precise amplitude that never change, so it will not generate any system errors.
+This eliminates a major source of gain error found in the linear analog lock-in.
+Because the inputs of analog multiplier are analog quantity, the reference signal is also affected by temperature drift, which will cause greater errors in the results of coherent modulation.